 Extension at the Elbow Joint: The Elbow straightening.

 In the video you will be provided with a visual demonstration of elevating the scapula with headstand arms.
 While you are reading this you can try elevating your scapula by shrugging your shoulders up by your ears.
-This action is remarkably easier when the arms are by your side in a resting position than when they are over head and bearing the weight of your body, but awareness of what the action is makes it a lot easier to attempt once you enter the position.
+This action is remarkably easier when the arms are by your side in a resting position than when they are over head and bearing the weight of your body, but awareness of the action makes it a lot easier to attempt once you enter the position.
 Many yoga teachers will shun the idea of your shoulders rising up by the ears simply because it tends to be an unconscious pattern.
-Remember this a pattern is not necessarily bad, or good, its the unconscious part that is the problem.
-Another way to look at it is if we hold an equal and opposite pattern of elevated scapula, than our shoulders would be balanced and relaxed.
-So if you are someone who’s shoulders rise toward your ears on a daily basis here are some things to consider.
+Remember this pattern is not necessarily bad or good, it’s the unconscious part that is the problem.
+Another way to look at it is if we hold an equal and opposite pattern of elevated scapula then our shoulders would be balanced and relaxed.
+If you are someone whose shoulders rise toward your ears on a daily basis here are some things to consider.

-Strengthen to Release: It may sound strange but usually a muscle holding tension is not tense because it is strong, more likely because it is week.
+Strengthen to Release: It may sound strange but usually a muscle holding tension is not tense because it is strong, more likely because it is weak.
 Strengthening it can actually relax it.
-In this case elevating your scapula will help strengthen the upper fibers of the trapezius muscles, and therefor could lead to releasing your neck tension!
+In this case, elevating your scapula will help strengthen the upper fibers of the trapezius muscles, and therefore could lead to releasing your neck tension!

 How to Strengthen